NamitaMalik/Closures/README.md

 **2. Scope Chain**

-The second most important thing that we need to understand whilw working with concept of closures is 'chaining' or 'scope chain'.
+The second most important thing that we need to understand while working with concept of closures is 'chaining' or 'scope chain'.
 Suppose a function is defined inside a function, then, it will have access to variable in its own scope as well as the in the scope of its parents.
 This is known as scope chain.

 Let's see the following snippet and you would be able to understand: